 1/2 cup currants or 1/3 cup raisins

-In a medium bowl stir the flour, sugar, baking powder, baking soda and salt together with a fork.
-Add cold butter and using fingers or two knives, work the butter into the dry ingredients until the mixture resembles coarse meal.
+In a medium bowl stir the flour, sugar, baking powder, baking soda, salt, and zest together with a fork.
+Add cold butter and using fingers or two knives, work the butter into the dry ingredients until the mixture resembles coarse crumbs.
 If larger pieces of butter remain, that will only add to the texture and flavor.

 Pour buttermilk into the dry ingredients and mix only until moistened.
 Gently gather the dough into a ball shape and turn out onto a floured surface.
-Knead the dough slightly and cut in half.
+Top the dough with dried currants and gently knead the dough and currants slightly.
+Shape the dough into a 3/4 inch circle.
+Cut into 2-inch rounds with a biscuit cutter.
+Put the rounds on the prepared baking sheet; brush with melted butter and sprinkle with sugar.

-Bake the scones on the middle rack in your oven for 10-12 minutes and until both the tops and bottoms are golden.
-Transfer the scones to a rack for cooling.
-Serve warm and with tea.
+Bake the scones on the middle rack of your oven for 9 to 12 minutes or until golden.
+Transfer to a cooling rack.
+Serve warm with tea.

-These scones freeze exceptionally well for about a month.
+These scones keep in the freezer for about a month.